 3. Seller Financing

 It is not uncommon to encounter a Seller who is willing to play banker with you as a Buyer.
-Here, the Seller will require some type of down payment to move in to the property and monthly installment payments that will be credited towards the remaining balance of the home.
+Here, the Seller will require some type of down payment to move into the property and monthly installment payments that will be credited toward the remaining balance of the home.
 Although this is not the most common financing method we see it is certainly one to inquire about from the start to see if the Seller is willing to work with you on a payment system.

 Having several different options and being educated in all of them will certainly put you ahead of the curve when looking at buying your new mobile home!

 Although all of the above options can help you acquire a mobile home, it is always important to plan ahead before planning to move into a mobile home.
 Most people who avoid paying interest plan two to three years in advance.
 This gives them enough time to save money to buy a mobile home.